ravener/via-offline-pages/README.md

 Keep in mind you have to run the script everytime you save new pages and vice versa to keep the list updated.

+It's also a great tip to bookmark the page and add it to the browser homepage for quick access.

 The purpose is very minimal right now and may look pointless to many but in the feature maybe we can add more information and make it a great offline page index.

 Just something I decided to open source for no reason.

 ## TODO
-- Show date in the list.
+- ~~Show date in the list.~~
+- Add a button to jump to the bottom of the page quickly.
 - Other sorting options, e.g sort by largest file size.

 ## License